 How to Create a Clean Feel in the Bathroom

-You will want to match the color temperature (Kelvin degree) in all three types of lighting in the bathroom, but not necessarily the brightness.
+You will want to match the color temperature (Kelvin degree) in all three types of bathroom lighting (task, ambiance, statement) in the bathroom, but not necessarily the brightness.
 Remember, Kelvin doesn’t measure brightness, but higher Kelvin degrees are perceived as having a “brighter” look to them.

 Color Temperature Preferences

 While most professionals would recommend at least 3,000K lights in bathrooms, it really does come down to preference in aesthetics.
-Studies have shown that light temperature directly affects our mood and energy levels.
+Studies show that light temperature directly affects our mood.
 Cooler temperatures promote energy and alertness while warmer temperatures promote restfulness.
-Keep this in mind when choosing color temperatures for different rooms in your house.

 To find out why color temperature matters when choosing a bathroom sconce, read the post Up or Down?
 Why Sconce Direction Matters.

 Check out the Mini Glass Globe Wall Sconces (pictured above) available from LNC Homes.